Corey Fuller

 Corey Bushe Fuller (born May 1, 1971) is an American football coach and former player.
+He has been Florida State football Director of Football Relations since Jan 28, 2022.
 He was the interim head football coach at Florida A&M University in 2014.
 Fuller was promoted from defensive backs coach to interim head coach after having been the head football coach at East Gadsden High School from 2010 to 2012.
 He played in the National Football League (NFL) for ten seasons, from 1995 to 2004, with the Minnesota Vikings, Cleveland Browns, and Baltimore Ravens.
 In his NFL career, Fuller played in 152 games, intercepting 17 passes for 145 yards and one touchdown.

-A 5'10", 209-lb. defensive back from Florida State University, Fuller was selected by the Vikings in the second round (55th overall) of the 1995 NFL Draft.
+A 5'10", 209-lb. defensive back from Florida State University, Fuller was selected by the Vikings in the second round (55th overall) of the 1995 NFL draft.
 He played high school football at James S. Rickards High School.

 Following a 1996 game between the Minnesota Vikings and the Green Bay Packers, Fuller was fined $30,000 for poking the left eye of Packers center Frank Winters.